cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - **API Integration**: Ensured all services, notifications, and data loading functions are properly implemented
 - **Duplicate Variable Fix**: Removed duplicate selectedJobIndex declarations to prevent JavaScript errors
 - **DOM Element Safety**: Fixed incorrect element IDs and added null checks for all container elements
+- **Timing Fixes**: Added retry mechanism for DOM elements that may not be ready immediately
 - Updates unread count
 - Updates last modified timestamp